 A Learning Record Store (LRS) is a place to store learning records which acts as a repository.
-It is a new method to store learning information using Experience API (xAPI) also known as Tin Can API.
-As Experience API enabled activities to generate data they’re sent to an LRS.
+It is a new method to store learning information using Experience API (xAPI), also known as Tin Can API.
+As Experience API enabled activities generates experience data of user behaviour, this data stored LRS.

 The LRS is simply a repository for learning records and can be accessed by an LMS, a reporting tool, or any application based on learning data.

 An LRS can live inside an LMS, can stand on its own, or provide additional value-added services apart from storing records.

 Learn More: 7 Key Benefits of Learning Record Store (LRS)

 In 2011, the concept of LRS (Learning Record Store) was introduced with xAPI to make some significant upgrades in the field of E-Learning Industry and its features.
 As before SCORM and AICC standards were out there, but later xAPI is taking over this segment of eLearning field.

 SCORM is still there, but as it doesn’t meet the advancement of technology.
 So, Advanced Distributed Learning (ADL) planned to make some changes to meet future requirements.
 For this purpose, ADL collaborated with Rustici Software to make it happen.